 The Board remains deeply committed to a sound governance structure that promotes the best interests of our shareholders.
 To that end, the Board continues to examine emerging corporate governance trends and best practices.
 We have corporate governance guidelines to help ensure that the Board is independent from management and appropriately performs its function as the overseer of management, and that the interests of the Board and management align with the interests of our shareholders.
 We believe that our current leadership structure and corporate governance guidelines ensure effective independent Board leadership and oversight of management.
-During fiscal 2016, our directors regularly met in executive sessions without the Chief Executive Officer or any other members of management present.
+During fiscal 2017, our directors regularly met in executive sessions without the Chief Executive Officer or any other members of management present.
 Strong independent director leadership also is evidenced by the fact that I am an independent Chairman and all of the Board Committees are comprised solely of, and chaired by, independent directors.

-On behalf of ScanSource's Board and the members of ScanSource's senior management team, we look forward to seeing you at the upcoming 2016 Annual Meeting of Shareholders.
+On behalf of ScanSource's Board and the members of ScanSource's senior management team, we look forward to seeing you at the upcoming 2017 Annual Meeting of Shareholders.
 The attached Notice of Annual Meeting of Shareholders and Proxy Statement will serve as your guide to the business to be conducted at the meeting this year.

 Your vote is important to us.
-Again, I urge you to actively participate in the Company's future by casting your vote on the items discussed in the Proxy Statement.
+Again, I want to encourage you to participate in the Company's future by casting your vote on the items discussed in the Proxy Statement.
 Please vote early by signing and returning your proxy card or by voting via telephone or online as detailed in the Proxy Statement.
-Thank you for being a shareholder and for the trust you have placed in ScanSource.
+Thank you for the trust you have placed in us and for your continued support of ScanSource.